 A privileged relationship between Iran and Italy dates back to the age of the ancient Roman and Persian Empires.
-Despite their ever-changing internal affairs, the two political centers of Europe and Asia, throughout the entire ancient time, experienced long lasting contacts that produced political and military rivalries as well as economic and cultural relations of mutual interest.
+Despite their ever-changing internal affairs, the two political centers of Europe and Asia, throughout the old time, experienced extended-lasting contacts that produced political and military rivalries and economic and cultural relations of mutual interest.

 Iran – Italy business solutions: